 - 1. Scenario Staff shall maintain a professional and safe training and testing environment. - 2.
 Scenes will be strategically placed to preclude Cadets from hearing or seeing another Cadet's test.
 Careful attention must be given to the routes Cadets will travel between the classroom and the various scenes. - 3.
-The testing/training site(s) will have a first aid kit readily available for use by Staff or Cadets.
-A portable AED unit and fire extinguisher will also be on site. - 4.
-Scenario Staff will have in their possession the emergency contact information for all participants. - 5.
-Scenario Staff will monitor the weather, air quality and other environmental factors to ensure safe training/testing. - 6.
+The testing/training site(s) will have a first aid/trauma kit and AED.
+A fire extinguisher shall also be on site. - 4.
+Scenario Staff will have in their possession the emergency contact information for all participants.

+- 5. Scenario Staff will monitor the weather, air quality and other environmental factors to ensure safe training/testing. - 6.
 Cadet breaks for personal needs and hydration will be offered by Scenario Staff at regular intervals. - 7.
 The Scenario Manager will complete the Scenario Safety Checklist before each Scenario testing date.

-J. Specific Safety Rules
+F. Specific Safety Rules

-1. No unauthorized persons are permitted in Scenario training/testing sites.

-- 2. No real weapons are permitted in Scenario training/testing sites. - 3.
+- 1. No unauthorized persons are permitted in Scenario training/testing sites. - 2.
+No real weapons are permitted in Scenario training/testing sites. - 3.
 Weapons' inspections shall be conducted periodically throughout the training/testing day. - 4.
 No horseplay is permitted during Scenario training/testing. - 5.
 All Scenario Participants must follow the Scenario scripts. - 6.
 Any hazards shall be reported to the Safety Officer or Scenario Manager immediately. - 7.
 Any injuries shall be reported to the Safety Officer or Scenario Manager immediately. - 8.
-The location of the nearest hospital shall be written in the Scenario Operations Plan, available on each Scenario Evaluator's clipboard, and reviewed during the Scenario briefing. - a) If necessary, request medical assistance by notifying the following Fire Departments for emergencies at these specific ranges: - b) Sutter County Sheriff's Range, Yuba City 44 Second Street, Yuba City Yuba City Fire Department Call 9-1-1 from hardline phone - Call 822-4660 from cell phone - c) Yuba County Sheriff's Range, Marysville
+The location of the nearest hospital shall be written in the Scenario Operations Plan, available on each Scenario Evaluator's clipboard, and reviewed during the Scenario briefing.

-1422 Harbor Blvd, Marysville
+If necessary, request medical assistance by notifying the following Fire Departments for emergencies at these specific ranges:

+- a) Sutter County Sheriff's Range, Yuba City

+44 Second Street, Yuba City

-Olivehurst Fire Department
+Yuba City Fire Department

 Call 9-1-1 from hardline phone

+Call 822-4660 from cell phone

-Call 749-7302 from cell phone
+- b) Yuba County Sheriff's Range, Marysville 1422 Harbor Blvd, Marysville Olivehurst Fire Department Call 9-1-1 from hardline phone Call 749-7302 from cell phone